simonbrent/Genoverse/docs/functions.md

 # Genoverse functions

 The following are functions that exist in the Genoverse object.
-Any of these can have before/after events added to them, or be overwritten by supplying them as properties in configuration.
+Any of these can have before/after hooks added to them, or be overwritten by supplying them as properties in configuration.

 ## Initialization